microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-02.md

 *Optionally, you may provide resource files such as a sample application, code snippets, or templates as learning aids for the students.
 These files are stored in the hack's `Student/Resources` folder.
 It is the coach's responsibility to package these resources into a Resources.zip file and provide it to the students at the start of the hack.*

-***NOTE:** Do NOT provide direct links to files or folders in the What The Hack repository from the student guide.
+**Note** Do NOT provide direct links to files or folders in the What The Hack repository from the student guide.
 Instead, you should refer to the Resource.zip file provided by the coach.*

-***NOTE:** As an exception, you may provide a GitHub 'raw' link to an individual file such as a PDF or Office document, so long as it does not open the contents of the file in the What The Hack repo on the GitHub website.*
+**Note** As an exception, you may provide a GitHub 'raw' link to an individual file such as a PDF or Office document, so long as it does not open the contents of the file in the What The Hack repo on the GitHub website.*

-***NOTE:** Any direct links to the What The Hack repo will be flagged for review during the review process by the WTH V-Team, including exception cases.*
+***Note:** Any direct links to the What The Hack repo will be flagged for review during the review process by the WTH V-Team, including exception cases.*

 *Sample challenge text for the IoT Hack Of The Century:*